suvodeep4119/suvodeep4119/README.md

 - 🌱 Currently exploring the edges of MEAN stack and AWS.
 - 👯 Collab more with other developers !
-- 🥅 2022 Goals: ~~Write more code, post more blogs & contribute to community.~~ SURVIVE THE PANDEMIC
+- 🥅 2024 Goals: More open source contribution
 - ⚡ Fun fact: I have over 6500 hours of gameplay in Dota 2 !!
 Ask me anything about your new PC/laptop build !

 ### Connect with me: